 General Information

-The Foreign Settlement was divided into three areas, from near the coast inwards: the prime land, the middle-grade land, and the low-grade land.
-Foreign traders established trading posts and storehouses on the high-rent prime land.
-The middle-grade land to the rear was filled with hotels, banks, and recreational facilities.
-Houses, churches, and consulates were built on the hilly low-grade land.
+The Foreign Settlement was divided into three areas, from the coast inland: the prime land, the middle-grade land, and the low-grade land.
+Foreign traders established trading posts and warehouses on the high-rent prime land.
+The middle-grade land behind it was filled with hotels, banks, and recreational facilities, while houses, churches, and consulates were built on the hilly low-grade land.

 About 800 Western-style houses were built throughout Nagasaki City during the Meiji era.
-However, due to aging, the number of these houses has decreased, and now only 70 houses remain.
+However, due to aging, the number of such houses has decreased, and only about 70 remain today.

 Former Mitsubishi Second Dock House